kibitan/setup_mac/README.md

   - enable launch at login
   - first done and relaunch again then, setup key to command-tab
  - istatmenu
   - enable launch at login
+ - tunnelblick
+  - enable launch at login
+ - soundflower
+ - Mousepose
  - clipy
   - enable launch at login
   - import snipet file